Updated May 2020

-Recent changes to gas pipeline regulations have made it possible for Manitoba Hydro to be part of the ClickBeforeYouDigMB.com service provided by the Manitoba Common Ground Alliance.
-As a result, a landowner can now also request natural gas and electrical line locates, along with many other utility locates, with one online request or phone call.
+Manitoba Hydro is part of the ClickBeforeYouDigMB.com service provided by the Manitoba Common Ground Alliance.
+A landowner can request natural gas and electrical line locates, along with many other utility locates, with one online request or phone call.

 ClickBeforeYouDigMB.com is free, simple to use and available 24/7.
 Once an online request is submitted and the locate is scheduled, Manitoba Hydro will mark underground natural gas and electrical lines free of charge, so work can proceed safely.

 You must send a locate request to ClickBeforeYouDigMB.com at least three full work days before you intend to begin any project that involves excavation or disturbing the ground deeper than 15 cm.
 If you don’t have access to a computer, you can call ClickBeforeYouDigMB at 1-800-940-3447.

 The depth of buried gas lines and electrical cables can change over time, depending on the type of soil covering them, erosion and other activities above ground, such as street-widening, landscaping or the installation of a new flower bed.